002A/ixora.io/posts/more-gymnopedies.rst

 .. title: More Gymnopedies
 .. slug: more-gymnopedies
 .. date: 2015-05-17 23:08:25 UTC-04:00
-.. tags: piano
+.. tags: piano, music
 .. category:
 .. link:
-.. description:
+.. description: Piano solo: Satie's Gymnopedies
 .. type: text

 I've been putting a lot of effort into learning the first three of Satie's Gymnopedies.
 Here's me playing the second one: